 Table 5 shows that school average dropout rates are moderately correlated with all study variables, except the annual growth of the number of faculty.
 The usual correlations of school size and poverty with dropout rates are replicated in this study.
 The average number of years of teacher education and experience are negatively correlated with the dropout rate, so that schools with more highly educated and experienced teachers tend to have fewer dropouts.
-The percent of teachers with only a Bachelor's degree and the percent of new teachers are positively correlated with the dropouts.
+The percent of teachers with only a Bachelor's degree and the percent of new teachers are positively correlated with the dropout rate, suggesting that schools with minimally educated, novice teachers tend to have more dropouts.
 Consistent with expectation, years of teacher experience and education are positively associated with one another, and negatively associated with the percent of new teachers and percent of teachers with only a Bachelor's.
 That is, schools with more highly educated and experienced teachers tend to have fewer novice and minimally educated faculty.